AbuTalha3/catalog-of-my-things/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-* We would like to thank Microverse for accommodating us in the Full-time Software Development program
+* We would like to thank Microverse for providing us the oppertunity to learn Ruby and other languages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>